magaboomchen/SelfAdaptiveMano/README.md

 # BUG LIST

 vnfcontroller
-* it will get stuck when delete vnfi if vnfi has existed
+* (not sure) it will get stuck when delete vnfi if vnfi has existed

+integration
+* Null

 # TODO LIST